-Some of the income earned by companies that have opted for the SIIC regime are still subject to corporate tax at the standard rate.
+Some of the income of Argan SA, a company that opted for the SIIC regime, is still subject to corporate tax at the standard rate.

-The operations of SCCV Nantour do not qualify for the tax regime for listed real estate investment companies (SIICs).
+The operations of Argan SA's subsidiaries, in particular SCI Cargan-Log, do not qualify for the tax regime for listed real estate investment companies (SIICs).